jupyterlab/jupyterlab-hdf5/README.md

 - filebrowser

   - works well, and allows you to open datasets via a double click.
-Some minor UI issues remain (mostly with the breadcrumbs and the `.hdf5` path input box).
+Some minor UI issues remain (mostly with the breadcrumbs).

 - dataset file type
-  - currently, only the first 100x100 chunk of a dataset will load.
-The next goal of development is to enable dynamic loading of the rest of a dataset's chunks.
+  - works well.
+Data will load to the grid dynamically as needed.
+Read only.
+The next goal of development is to enable selection/copying of a dataset's elements.